Chala, Thiruvananthapuram: Shopping

 The market is spread through the narrow 2 km road connecting Killipalam and East Fort, which runs from East to West.
 The by-lanes too have an array of shops.
 The shopping street also consists of Karupattikada Juma Masjid, which is popularly known as 'Chala Juma Masjid'.
 This juma masjid was built in the first quarter of the 20th Century and is considered to be one of the oldest mosques in the district.

 Shops

 The market sells almost every commodity, from fruits and vegetables, gold and silver to paint and hardware.
 Most shops are open from 9 am to 8 pm daily except Sundays.
 The place gets very crowded in the evenings.
 A number of good eateries also dot the area.
 The 2 km stretch is one of the busiest shopping streets in Kerala.
 Mubarak Hotel which started in 1970 is one of the most oldest restaurants in Chala.
 Another notable shop was Swamy and Brothers of Chala, once the go-to-place for all manner of threads and embroidery paraphernalia and dress materials.
-The shop was winded up in 2015.